giantswarm/docs/src/content/basics/app-platform/index.md

 ### What makes up the Giant Swarm App Platform

-Technically the App Platform is implemented as a set of operators running on your Control Plane and workload clusters.
+Technically the App Platform is implemented as a set of operators running on your management cluster and workload clusters.
 These operators watch various Custom Resources, some created by us, and others created by you.
 Together, they make up the desired state of the App Platform.